-Company Information
+Corporate Information

 We were incorporated in the State of Delaware on May 13, 1998.
-Our trademarks include $Corcept^{\text{TM}}$ and CORLUX.
-We have applied to register these trademarks with the U.S. Patent and Trademark Office.
+Corcept(TM) is our trademark.
+We have applied to register this trademark with the U.S. Patent and Trademark Office.
 Other service marks, trademarks and tradenames referred to in this prospectus are the property of their respective owners.